yashbhalla/ShelfSwap/README.md

 # 📚 ShelfSwap: Book Trading and Sharing Platform

-Welcome to the **Book Trading and Sharing Platform** repository!
+Welcome to the **ShelfSwap: Book Trading and Sharing Platform** repository!
 This project is designed to help users trade and lend books in their local area.
 The platform aims to connect book lovers, promote sustainable sharing, and foster a community of avid readers.

 ## 🌟 Project Overview